antidot/Pyckson/docs/advanced.rst

 By default Pyckson does not apply any special treatment to date objects, meaning that if you use serialize you will get a dictionnary with date-type values, and json.dumps will not be able to serialize your object.

-You can use the :py:func:`pyckson.date_formatter` decorator to override serialization behavior for fields of a class (it does not apply recursively), or configure it globally with :py:func:`pyckson.set_defautls`.
+You can use the :py:func:`pyckson.date_formatter` decorator to override serialization behavior for fields of a class (it does not apply recursively), or configure it globally with :py:func:`pyckson.set_defaults`.

 Custom Date Formatters
 ----------------------